-The highly successful mathematics department is staffed by six full-time and two part-time mathematics teachers who all hold degrees in the subject or a related discipline.
+The highly successful Mathematics department is staffed by eight full-time and two part-time mathematics teachers who all hold degrees in the subject or a related discipline.
 We have a dedicated Higher Level Teaching Assistant who works closely with small groups from classes and a dedicated Teaching Assistant who works within the classroom in addition to undertaking some departmental administration.
 The department is in a well resourced, purpose built block; every teacher has access to a wide variety of mathematics software in addition to more traditional resources.

 Mathematics is an extremely popular choice at A-level and an increasing number of students are opting to take Core Maths.

 The department enters some students for the Junior, Intermediate and Senior Maths Challenges.
 These are designed by the United Kingdom Mathematics Trust (UKMT) and competitors from all over the country take part.